socologize/demos/README.md

 - Volatility

 # Why Volatize
 Intended to maximize productivity when analyzing memdumps.
 I saved 71 minutes of just typing and waiting for output from the plugins I would run.
-Also, the concepts of playbooks being just visio diagrams and hard to manage scripts are a great benefit for those trying to digitize the playbooks they have within their orgs.
+Also, the concept of playbooks left unattended as visio diagrams and hard to manage scripts are an ineffective way to lead robust security operations.
+The usage of Volatize is intended to fix this by digitizing your visios, processes, or notes into a digital playbook for memory forensics.

+All tactical teams benefit by trying to digitize the playbooks they have within their orgs with tools like Volatize.
+If you do not have the in-house expertise, reach out to me (us) and we will gladly help add your playbooks to the tool.

+# Are there other tools already?
 While many great researchers are developing Flask, Django or other forms of automated tools, I am focusing on lightweight CLI workflows.

-Kudos to the authors of such tools.
+Kudos to the authors of such tools like vortessence, volutility, volatility-bot, etc.!

 # How To Run?
 if you have a memory sample and want to run in automode: